inkibit/holonspace-multiplayer-start-project/README.md

 # holonspace-multiplayer-start-project

 Starting from a template
 This template comes pre-configured with Universal Render Pipeline (URP), Multiplayer Quest Template, settings configuration and Holoncore.
 You will then need to install some packages.
+I'm using Unity version 2020 (LTS)

 - Clone this repository (I find Github desktop fairly easy) https://desktop.github.com/
 - Add project to Unity Hub (set to Android from Dropdown) https://unity.com/download